anna [dot] dysert [at] mcgill [dot] ca (Email)• 514 398-4475 x09878

 - Wellcome Library online catalogue Contains records for books, journals, reports, pamphlets, theses, patents and images.
 Important UK collection in history of medicine.

-- Library and Archives Canada - Database of Canadian e-resources A directory of Canadian websites on a variety of subjects, including medicine and health.
+- Database of Canadian e-resources from Library and Archives Canada A directory of Canadian websites on a variety of subjects, including medicine and health.